Matthiasclee/RBText/readme.md

 example.rb # green
 ```

+By default this adds a `_.f:reset._` to the beginning of each line.
+This can be removed with the `--noreset` flag.

 ### Screen
 There is a `RBText::Screen` module that lets you clear the screen and the current line.
 ```rb